 - ✓ Concrete scenes: Specific moments that illustrate your connection

-- ✓ Vulnerability: The complexity and challenges of your identity
+- ✓ Vulnerability: The complexity and challenges

 Common Mistakes